Thursday, May 14, 2009

 The music compiled on the disk rolls across a landscape of varied sound...
 Eighteen area musicians contribute a track (including one from each of the night's performers).
 However, the show leaned hard on the rocking/singing material, leaving the quieter, private moments for later listening.
 [I'm sure Sokai Stilhed either has, or will participate in future shows].
 If the billing had been better balanced, it may have more accurately reflected Levi's overall aesthetic choices... but this is a very minor gripe.
 Of all the live acts, BLOUSE went the furthest afield.
 I've played the fuck out of his song "Pimm" ever since, but I couldn't suppress a distracting fit of giggles once the yogi-spirit-wiz (in sunglasses) began to twist on stage, arms flapping, as his incense smoked off a small table.

 I'll attend more of these events because they stress exactly what I was trying to convey earlier in the post - about the personal connection I feel after witnessing a performance, and how that connection intensifies when there's a musical reminder to take home...
 The way Levi does it, one experience illuminates another.
-The audio, visual and social elements are brought together in a way that encourages deeper exploration, and eventual understanding.
+The audio, visual and social elements are brought together in a way that encourages deeper exploration and understanding.
 And that rips.

 [Al]